Bhat-Priyanka/AWS-Projects/AWS serverless web application 1/README.md

     *	Amazon Simple Store Service (S3) is an object storage service that offers scalability, data availability, security and performance and flexible retrieval of data.
 2. AWS Lambda:
     *	Lambda is a serverless computing service that runs a code in response to events and automatically manages the resources in the fastest way.
-3. Amazon SQS:
-    *	Amazon Simple Queue Service (SQS) is a fully managed message queuing service which is based on the first-in-first-out principle.
-4. Amazon DynamoDB:
+3. Amazon DynamoDB:
     *	DynamoDB is a serverless NOSQL database service and high performance.
-5. Amazon API Gateway:
+4. Amazon API Gateway:
     *	API Gateway is a fully managed service to create, publish and maintain APIs at any scale.
-6. AWS CloudFormation:
+5. AWS CloudFormation:
     *	CloudFormation is a tool to model, provision and manage code.

 ### Architecture diagram: